Your information. Your rights. Our responsibilities.

 We can use or share your information for health research.
-Before we disclose medical information for research, the research will have been approved through an approval process that evaluates the needs of the research project with your needs for privacy of your medical information.
-We may; however, disclose medical information about you to a person who is preparing to conduct research to permit them to prepare for the project, but no medical information will leave IHTC during that person’s review of the information.
+Before we share medical information for research, the research will go through an approval process.
+This process will look at the project with your needs of the research project and your needs for privacy of your medical information.

 Respond to organ and tissue donation requests

 We can share health information about you with organ donation organizations.

 Work with a medical examiner or funeral director